enonic/old-xp-doc/doc/developer/ssjs/index.rst

 * Implements central parts of CommonJS module specification (http://wiki.commonjs.org/wiki/Modules/1.1) like RequireJS - but not all
 * You can invoke Java directly from your scripts - quickly accessing powerful Java libraries

-Beyond simply executing Javascript on the server, the XP framework provides a range of capabilities, primarily associated with HTTP.
+Beyond simply executing JavaScript on the server, the XP framework provides a range of capabilities, primarily associated with HTTP.
 Read more below to learn about the basic concepts.

 .. toctree::